What are the requirements for study abroad?

-What if I apply to study abroad and then decide not to go?
+What if I apply and then decide no to to go?

-Simply turn in your Study Abroad Notification Form indicating that you will not be going abroad.
+Simply submit the Study Abroad Decision Form indicating that you will not be going abroad.
 Students applying for programs that begin in the fall have until May 15 to turn in the form, and students applying for spring programs have until November 15.

 How will my credits transfer?

-No, we do not inflate the number of credits per course.
-Because there are many different credit systems, we transfer credit on a full-load for full-load basis.
+Because there are many different credit systems, we transfer credit on a full-load for full-load basis rather than course-by-course.
 If you complete what your host program or university defines as the normal full-time course load for a semester, you will receive 16 credits here.
-In most cases, programs that award 3 credits per course will define the normal full-time course load as 5 courses (15 credits) per semester.
-If you complete less than the normal full-time course load, credits will transfer credit-for-credit.
+For example, most programs that award 3 credits per course will define the normal full-time course load as 5 courses (15 credits) per semester, which transfers as 16 credits.

 Yes, provided that the courses are approved for that purpose by the chair of the appropriate department here.
 It is wise to obtain such approvals in advance, whenever possible.